knaccc/monero-seed-js/README.md

-seed.getBirthdayDate()       // a javascript Date object representation of the seed birthday seed.getCoinFlag()           // the coinFlag used, as a javascript number (Seed.MONERO_COINFLAG or Seed.AEON_COINFLAG) seed.getReserved()           // the reserved bits, as a javascript number seed.deriveSalt()            // the 25-byte salt used when applying 4096 rounds of PBKDF2-HMAC-SHA256 to the privateKeySeed to derive the private key seed.getQuantizedBirthday()  // the quantized representation of the seed birthday
+seed.getBirthdayDate()       // a javascript Date object representation of the seed birthday seed.getCoinFlag()           // the coinFlag used, as a javascript number (Seed.MONERO_COINFLAG or Seed.AEON_COINFLAG) seed.getReserved()           // the reserved bits, as a javascript number seed.getPrivateKeySeed()     // the 128-bit seed from which the 256-bit private key is derived seed.getQuantizedBirthday()  // the quantized representation of the seed birthday seed.deriveSalt()            // the 25-byte salt used when applying 4096 rounds of PBKDF2-HMAC-SHA256 to the privateKeySeed to derive the private key

 seed.getParseResult() properties:
   .mnemonicUsable // if true, that means either the seed was perfectly valid, or we were able to repair it